 - Wait for the expiration time to come or sell the option prematurely.

-Basically, there are only two parameters apart from the asset type the trader will have to adjust when setting up a deal: the amount of money invested and the strike price.
+Basically, there are only three parameters apart from the asset type the trader will have to adjust when setting up a deal: the amount of money invested, the time period and the strike price.
 Nonetheless, the number of strategic options available is high.
 Depending on various factors, some traders will consider it unwise to choose the strike price that is too far away from the current price level if they believe the price will simply not reach the desired level.
 Some other traders will go for a higher/lower strike prices, being ready to accept the additional risk while chasing higher returns.

 Note that digital options will expire-in-the-money only if the actual price is not identical to the strike one.
 For call options it should exceed the strike price by at least one pip, for put options it should fall behind the strike price by at least one pip.